 The University recognises the additional challenges faced by many of our international students in relocating and adjusting to the Adelaide research and social environment.
 International Student Support (ISS) is committed to assisting students from a diverse range of cultural backgrounds to make the transition smoothly and to actively participate and succeed in their chosen degree program and beyond.
-ISS provides the following support services for current onshore international students:
+ISS provides the following support services for current international students:

-- Support, advice and referral services for students who experience challenging circumstances during their study and life in Adelaide - Advice on student visa related issues, including the implications on student visas resulting from leave of absence and/or changes to scholarships or candidature - · Advice and administration for foreign government sponsored students - Advice and administration for currently Australian Awards scholarship recipients.
+- Support, advice and referral services for students who experience challenging circumstances during their study and life in Adelaide - Advice on student visa related issues, including the implications on student visas resulting from leave of absence and/or changes to scholarships or candidature - Advice and administration for foreign government sponsored students - Advice and administration for currently Australian Awards scholarship recipients.

-Contact details for International Student Support, including live chat are available at: www.international.adelaide.edu.au/life-oncampus/support-services
+Contact details for International Student Support are available at international.adelaide.edu.au/life-on-campus/support-services email iss@adelaide.edu.au